EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 Having summarized the basic features, let's move on to practical tips.

-## What are the correct statuses for a REST API?
+## What are the correct status codes for a REST API?

 Do not return a 200 code in all your API responses.

 As you know, each HTTP response has a numeric value that defines it, these values can be grouped in ranges from 100 to 600.

-Our API must return the correct statuses that tell the client what is happening.
+Our API must return the correct status codes that tell the client what is happening.

-There are probably some states that you will never use, but you should memorize at least the most frequently used ones:
+There are probably some status codes that you'll never use, but you should be familiar with at least the most common ones:

 * **200 OK**, status ok, the request was successful.
 * **201 Created**, a resource was created
-* **204 No Content**, Request completed successfully, but there is no content in the request.
+* **204 No Content**, Request completed successfully, but there is no content to return.
 * **301 Redirect**, Permanent redirect
 * **302 Found**, temporary redirect
 * **400 Bad Request**, server received a malformed request
-* **401 Unauthorized**, you are not authenticated (no user)
+* **401 Unauthorized**, you are not authenticated (not logged in)
-* **403 Forbidden**, you do not have the proper permissions (the user does not have the permissions)
+* **403 Forbidden**, you do not have the proper permissions (the user lacks the necessary permissions)
 * **404 Not Found**, the requested resource was not found
 * **500 Internal Server**, Error from the server

-There are many more [HTTP statuses you probably want to know about](https://developer.mozilla.org/es/docs/Web/HTTP/Status).
+There are many more [HTTP status codes worth knowing about](https://developer.mozilla.org/es/docs/Web/HTTP/Status).
 Be sure to check them out.

 {{< figure src="images/GoogleStatus418.png" class="md-local-image" alt="Code 418 response in google." caption="Code 418: I'm a teapot"  width="948" height="502" >}}

 ### Returns clear messages on errors

-When you return an error, make sure you notify your API user, in a clear and explicit way, about the errors and how to fix them.
+When returning an error, make sure you clearly and explicitly inform your API user about what went wrong and how to fix it.

 ```json
 {